open-metadata/OpenMetadata/docs/openmetadata/connectors/snowflake.md

 ### 6. Install the data profiler Python module (optional)

-If you enabled the data profiler in Step 5, run the following command to install the Python module for the data profiler.
-You will need this to run the ingestion workflow.
+If you've enabled the data profiler in Step 5, run the following command to install the Python module for the data profiler.
+You'll need this to run the ingestion workflow.

 ```bash
 pip3 install 'openmetadata-ingestion[data-profiler]'